ofthejed/delajed/_posts/2016-09-01-humber-today.md

 Humber Today is the source for the latest news and events at Humber College.

-In the Fall 2016, I was tasked with redesigning and redeveloping the website with a focus on simplifying the authoring experience, and improving article pages to support and properly present richer, more multimedia, content.
+In Fall 2016, I was tasked with redesigning and redeveloping the website with a focus on simplifying the authoring experience, and improving article pages to support and properly present richer, more multimedia, content.

 [Go to Humber Today](https://www.humber.ca/today)